copperdogma/dnd-phb-5e-index/README.md

 # Dungeons &amp; Dragons 5th Edition Revised Index

 ## Why?
 My buddies and I play D&D. We have since first edition.
-And as much respect as we have for the creators of each edition, the index of the Fifth Edition Player's Handbook is the worst by far.
+And as much respect as we have for the creators of each edition, the index of the Fifth Edition Player's Handbook is just terrible.
 What do I mean?
 Take this example, where we want to look up listening at a door:

 - Look up listening.
 We find:
 	- listening.
 See Wisdom: Perception